 I heard I can get the 3% cashback all upfront

 You heard correctly.
-When you purchase your iPhone using Apple Card Monthly Installments, 3% of the total amount off your purchase is sent to your Daily Cash balance right away.
+When you purchase your iPhone (or any other Apple device) using Apple Card Monthly Installments, 3% of the total amount off your purchase is sent to your Daily Cash balance right away.

 Of course, just like anything you purchase, that 3% is subject to any changes you make.
 If you return the iPhone, you'll lose that cashback reward.

 You can!
 That's one of the things that makes this particular payment plan so interesting.
 You can either buy your iPhone SIM-free or pick a carrier option when you purchase.

 Can I switch carriers while still paying my Apple Card Monthly Installments?

 Absolutely.
 Though you may pick a carrier when you first buy your iPhone on the Apple Card Monthly Installment plan, you're not required to stick with that same carrier for the two years you're paying off the iPhone.
 It's similar to buying an iPhone outright, except that you don't have to drop all that money upfront.